 Getting your Trinity Audio player ready...

-The emergency demonstration comes after the death of Renee Nicole Good, 37, a white mother of three who was fatally shot in her car by Immigration and Customs Enforcement on Wednesday in Minneapolis, blocks away from the 2020 murder of George Floyd by a police officer.
-It’s also prompted by the Thursday shooting of two in Portland by U.S. Border Patrol, who the feds allege are affiliated with the Tren de Aragua gang in Venezuela.
+Earlier this month, Indivisible Mid-Peninsula, a local grassroots organizing group, joined mobilizers nationwide for an “ICE Out Now” protest at the corner of El Camino Real and Jefferson Avenue.
+The emergency demonstration was prompted by the death of Renee Nicole Good, 37, who was fatally shot in her car by Immigration and Customs Enforcement officers in Minneapolis, as well as the shooting of two people in Portland by U.S. Border Patrol.
+Federal officials allege those involved in the Portland incident were affiliated with the Tren de Aragua gang in Venezuela.

-“If you’ve been feeling dread and are not sure what to do about it,” the event description states, “understanding what’s happening and how to respond is critical.”
+“If you’ve been feeling dread and are not sure what to do about it,” the event description stated, “understanding what’s happening and how to respond is critical.”

-The group Showing Up for Racial Justice (SURJ) will continue to meet every Friday from 4 to 5 p.m. at the corner of El Camino Real and Jefferson Ave. to mobilize for environmental justice, housing justice, immigration rights, and reimagined public safety systems, among other causes.
+Looking ahead, the group Showing Up for Racial Justice will continue to meet every Friday from 4 to 5 p.m. at the corner of El Camino Real and Jefferson Avenue to mobilize around environmental justice, housing justice, immigration rights and reimagined public safety systems.

-In a video featured in a newsletter by Indivisible titled “Yes, protests work,” National Lawyers Guild spokesperson Brad Thompson said that protests, as part of broader social movements, strongly influence government policy by shaping public opinion.
+In a video featured in an Indivisible newsletter titled “Yes, protests work,” National Lawyers Guild spokesperson Brad Thompson said demonstrations play a key role in shaping public opinion and influencing policy.

-“If we don’t do anything, we’re gonna lose this democracy,” Loulan concluded.
+“If we don’t do anything, we’re gonna lose this democracy,” Loulan said.

 Most Popular